Getting Off the Bench and Into the Game

 The purpose of study, analysis, and critique is to develop the tools and skills to be able to do it for ourselves.

 There’s no substitute for game time and experience.
 A hockey player who doesn’t want to play because he or she is afraid of getting hit (or losing an occasional tooth), probably needs to wear thicker pads or find a different sport.
-The same goes for all of us.
+The same goes for all of us in whatever area of life we are called to live.

 I wasn’t a hockey player by sitting on the bench.
 I was a fan.
 There’s a place for these people in the world, but when it comes to your craft, which one do you really want to be?